dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

      The *action* argument can take any of the following values:

-     - ``#"complete"`` Completes the input as much as possible, except that if the user’s input exactly matches one of the possibilities, the shorter possibility is returned as the result, even if it is a left substring of another possibility.
+     - ``#"complete"`` Completes the input as much as possible, except that if the user's input exactly matches one of the possibilities, the shorter possibility is returned as the result, even if it is a left substring of another possibility.
      - ``#"complete-limited"`` Completes the input up to the next partial